RETREAT IS over, but sign up for the mailing list for first notice of registration for upcoming workshops & next year's solstice!

 Cancellation and Refund Policy

 No, don't cancel!
-But if you must, we do understand that sometimes, things happen.
-In that case, please cancel before February 15 for a full refund (less $300 non-refundable portion of your deposit) or cancel before March 15 for a 50% refund (less $300 non-refundable portion of your deposit).
-If you cancel after March 15, we regret that no refund is available, but your retreat fee may be transferred to another participant if mutually arranged and agreed upon with Elephant Rock.
+But seriously, we do understand that sometimes, things happen.
+After March 15, we regret that no refund is available, but your retreat fee may be transferred to another participant if mutually arranged and agreed upon with Elephant Rock.

 Alternate Payment Plans?

 If you need an alternate payment plan (e.g., four smaller payments over a longer time) please email or call.
 Alternate payment plans may be available depending upon full registration.
 We want you to be able to attend if possible.